Who Is Liable in a Commercial Truck Accident?

 Because of the number of potentially responsible parties involved, truck accident litigation can get extremely complex very quickly.
 If the accident is catastrophic — which is often the case with commercial vehicles — proving negligence will get even more nuanced.
 Trucking companies and others on the above list do not have your best interests in mind and will often try to get out of paying what they rightfully owe.
 These companies are armed with attorneys and resources and will usually do everything they can to avoid paying you compensation.

 Your best course of action after a major truck accident is to find an experienced truck accident attorney.
 Rodriguez & Associates has decades of experience handling truck accident cases, and our expertise covers not just engineering and legal issues but also the day-to-day details for truckers that can lead to accidents.
-We are skilled at identifying and acquiring crucial pieces of evidence, too, including driver logs and trucking company records.
+Our Bakersfield personal injury attorneys are skilled at identifying and acquiring crucial pieces of evidence, too, including driver logs and trucking company records.

 Please reach out to us today to discuss your case and receive support by filling out our online form or calling (661) 323-1400.